• Home

 Tehran Palaces, what to see (Part 3)

-Niavaran Palace complex;
+Niavaran Palace Complex

 Modern appearance of Niavaran Palace

-Interior Niavaran Palace
+Interior of Niavaran Palace

-Beautiful interior
+Beautiful interior of Niavaran Palace

-Daytrip tip;
+Daytrip Tip

-Fragment from the Imamzadeh Saleh shrine, Tajrish
+Fragment from Imamzadeh Saleh shrine, Tajrish

 Restaurant at Darband

-Treasury of national jewels
+Treasury of National Jewels

 How useful was this post?